MattFiler/OpenCAGE/README.md

 ### OpenCAGE is an open source modding toolkit for Alien: Isolation which allows access to a large range of game configurations and content through a simple user friendly interface.

-The toolkit is broken down into four main sections: configurations, content, behaviour trees, and scripting.
+The toolkit is broken down into four main sections: configurations, scripting, behaviour trees, and content.

 ## Configuration editors support: